 These days the bowstring comes with a pre-stretched form but still needs a break-in time.
 To break-in your new string it helps to shoot it up to 200 times to finish the stretching.
 After breaking in the string, you can give it a final tune and inspection by doing it yourself or visiting a pro shop.

-When you re-string your compound bow without using a bow press, always remember it is dangerous.
+When you maintain your compound bow and restring it without using a bow press, always remember it is dangerous.
 The high tension makes it easier for the strings or limbs to snap back at you.
 Always keep an eye on the limbs and the bowstring as the limbs can move out of position, causing harm.
 After re-stringing the bow, it should feel like the old bow, and if anything is amiss, do not shoot the bow until you have sorted out the problem.